 Breakdown cover can also be an important extra for your motor insurance if you’re planning on long journeys in your car – in the UK, and abroad.
 When checking your cover for driving abroad, check that your breakdown cover extends at the same time: it can prove invaluable.

 The cover you need for holidays, at home and abroad with Club Care Insurance

 Club Care has been working with members for over 15 years to develop insurance policies that suit your needs.
 Our Club Care Motor Insurance policies have been especially selected to offer you protection to cover a host of eventualities.
-With up to 240 days’ EU cover, and up to £1,000 accidental damage cover for a trailer while being towed, there are also discounts available for existing Club Care policy holders.
+With up to 180 days’ EU cover, there are also discounts available for existing Club Care policy holders.
 For a policy built with taking your car on tour in mind, call for your quote today.